ashad0807/exiger-challenge/README.md

    Install dependencies:

        pip install -r requirements.txt1.

-Install all the needed dependencies as given in requirements.txt
+       Installs all the needed dependencies as given in requirements.txt

 **2**